Appeals, Briefs & Federal Practice Writing For Lawyers & Law Firms

-Work product for attorneys and law firms — appeals, briefs, motions, and writing.
+Work product for attorneys & law firms — appeals, briefs, motions & writing

-For a Silicon Valley mid-size law firm: IP research and memo on short turnaround for mediation.
+For a Silicon Valley mid-size law firm: IP research and memo on short turnaround for mediation in California.

 For a Maine small law firm: USDC summary judgment brief; constitutional law issues; question of first impression.